montevideo-tech/videojs-cmcd/README.md

 A [video.js][videojs] plugin for adding Common-Media-Client-Data (CMCD) to the player requests.

-For more information about the CMCD keys implemented and how they are obtained read this documentation [here][wiki].
+For more information about the CMCD keys implemented and how are they obtained read this documentation [here][wiki].

 Note:
-This CMCD keys will not implemented for the first release:
+This CMCD keys will not be implemented for the first release:

 - Requested maximum throughput
 - Object type